xaosina/transaction-generation/README.md

-# Get ready for readable and easy to run code for generating and evaluating transaction generation!!!
+# Get ready for readable and easy to run code!!!
+### 1. Generating transactions
+### 2. Evaluating generated transactions